kamath/blmandme/_links/email/email_minneapolis_justice.md

 Sincerely,
 [YOUR NAME]"
-message: "Use this template to email Minnesota officials to hold them accountable"
+title: "Use this template to email Minnesota officials to hold them accountable"
 representation: "Maasai Godwin"
 impact: "Using this email will directly contact the government officials in Minneapolis that should be hold responsible for what happened."
 ---